manuGil/GEDSys-formalizer/README.md

 # Event Formalizer

-Implementation of the Formalizer component for the Geographic Event Detection System.
+Implementation of the Event Formalizer the Geographic Event Detection System.

 ## Event Definition
 Users define events by providing a name, a update frequency (in milliseconds), and a set of properties.
 Event definitions are formatted as JSON objects, with the following pattern: